zenorocha/wedocs/auth/java/sign-in-with-facebook.md

 ## What's Next?

-* Learn how to sign-up users using their [email and password into your app](/docs/auth/sign-in-with-password.html).
+* Now we're ready to start [enabling other login providers into your app](/docs/auth/sign-in-with-github.html).